WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 HTST pasteurization of raw milk:

-In HTST pasteurization process the raw milk is heated to 72° C (162° F) or more, held at this temperature for 15 to 20 seconds, and then rapidly cooled to 4° C (39° F) or less (the actual combination of pasteurization temperature and holding time can differ from country to country).
-The cold milk is packed in plastic pouches, plastic cans, or other packages, and depending on the type of package, HTST pasteurized milk can be stored at 4° C (39° F) for a period of 1 or more days (read the label on the package for the storage instructions and storage period).
-The HTST pasteurization process is also called flash pasteurization.
+In the HTST pasteurization process the raw milk is heated to 72° C (162° F) or more, held at this temperature for 15 to 20 seconds, and then rapidly cooled to 4° C (39° F) or less.
+The actual combination of pasteurization temperature and holding time can differ from country to country.

-UHT pasteurization of raw milk or ultra-pasteurized milk:
+UHT/Ultra-High-Temperature pasteurization process or ultra-pasteurized milk:

-The reason for the long and unrefrigerated shelf life of ultra-pasteurized milk is (i) the UHT process kills almost all the bacteria and (ii) the six-layer tetra pack protects the milk by blocking the entry of sunlight, germs, and air into the packing.
+• The six-layer tetra pack protects the milk by blocking the entry of sunlight, germs, and air into the packing.

-LTH (low-temperature holding) or LTLT (Low-temperature-long-time) pasteurization: LTH is a less popular method of raw milk pasteurization and involves heating the milk to a temperature of 63° C (145° F) and holding the milk at this temperature for 30 minutes.
+LTH is a less popular method of raw milk pasteurization.
+It involves heating the milk to a temperature of 63° C (145° F) and holding it for 30 minutes.
 Then the milk is cooled to 4° C (39° F) or less.

 LTLT pasteurization is a low-productive method and has become obsolete.
+Its use is generally limited to cheese production processes.

 Process of pasteurization in a milk dairy

 A plate-type heat exchanger consists of several thin vertical corrugated (grooved) stainless steel plates stacked side-by-side in a frame and clamped together with tie rods.
 Each plate has a gasket to eliminate leakage between the two plates.
 The space between the corrugated plates is continuously filled alternately with milk and a cooling or heating medium.
-So, you have milk on one side, and this milk can be cooled or heated depending on the medium on the other side (cold water or hot water).
+So, you have milk on one side, and it can be cooled or heated depending on the medium on the other side (cold water or hot water).

-The pattern of flow of fluids is so arranged that if milk is flowing between two sealed plates, hot water is made to flow in between the adjoining plates and milk gets heated due to heat transfer (if cold water is made to flow between the adjoining plates, the milk can be cooled).
+The pattern of flow of fluids is so arranged that if milk is flowing between two sealed plates, hot water is made to flow in between the adjoining plates and milk gets heated due to heat transfer.
+If cold water is made to flow between the adjoining plates, the milk can be cooled.

-Regeneration sections (1, 2, and 3): Depending on the pasteurizer design, there can be two or three regeneration sections, and in these sections, the outgoing hot pasteurized milk is made to flow against incoming cool raw milk and raw milk gets preheated.
-The regeneration section enables recovery of heat from outgoing hot pasteurized milk (which otherwise is wasted) and this improves the thermal efficiency of the pasteurizer.
+Depending on the pasteurizer design, there can be two or three regeneration sections.
+In these sections, the outgoing hot pasteurized milk flows against incoming cool raw milk and preheats it.
+Also, the regeneration section enables heat recovery from outgoing hot pasteurized milk (which otherwise is wasted) and improves the thermal efficiency of the pasteurizer.
 In the regeneration section, the hot pasteurized milk gets cooled and cold incoming raw milk gets preheated.

-The preheated raw milk from regeneration section-3 enters the heating section-4.
-The pasteurized milk from the holding section passes through the three regeneration sections (3-2-1), gets cooled to around 32° C (90° F), and enters the chilling section-5.
+The preheated raw milk from regeneration section 3 enters the heating section 4.
+The pasteurized milk from the holding section passes through the three regeneration sections (3-2-1), gets cooled to around 32° C (90° F), and enters the chilling section 5.

-Holding section: The milk from the heating section-4 flows into the holding section for the designed pasteurization time (15 to 20 seconds) and then moves into the FDV (flow diversion valve).
-The FDV checks the temperature of the pasteurized milk and if it is okay (≥ 72° C (162° F)), the milk is allowed to pass into regeneration section-3.
-If the temperature is less than 72° C (162° F), the FDV diverts the milk to FBT (float balance tank) for undergoing the process once again.
+The FDV checks the temperature of the pasteurized milk and if it is okay (≥ 72° C (162° F)), the milk is allowed to pass into regeneration section 3.
+If the temperature is less than 72° C (162° F), the FDV diverts the milk to FBT (float balance tank) to repeat the process.

 Advantages of pasteurized milk